MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-feedback.md

 #### Enable memory grant feedback: persistence and percentile

 To enable memory grant feedback persistence and percentile, use database compatibility level 140 or higher for the database you're connected to when executing the query.
-Peristence and percentile feedback are [enabled by default](#percentile-and-persistence-mode-memory-grant-feedback).
+Persistence and percentile feedback are [enabled by default](#percentile-and-persistence-mode-memory-grant-feedback).

 `ALTER DATABASE <DATABASE NAME> SET COMPATIBILITY LEVEL = 140; -- OR HIGHER`